JoseJPR/learning-javascript-nodejs/README.md

 # Learning JavaScript & NodeJS [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-## Description
+## 🔖 Description

-This repository contains documentation, videos and links of interest about NodeJS.
+This repository contains documentation, videos and links of interest about JavaScript and NodeJS.

 The main purpose is that a developer with an initial JavaScript base can understand how to work with NodeJS and NPM, create a Rest API with any framework and can develop a group of unit tests.